Employment Information Notice

 - in response to a legitimate request for assistance by the police or other law enforcement agency;

 - to seek legal advice from Cargill’s external lawyers or in connection with litigation with a third party;

 - in connection with the sale, purchase or merger of a business; or

 - to provide a third party (such as a potential supplier or customer) with a means of contacting you in the normal course of business, for example, by providing your contact details, such as your business phone number and email address.

 5. Exercising Your Rights

-If you would like a copy of any of your Employment Information, or if you would like to update or correct it, please click here.
+If you would like a copy of any of your Employment Information, or if you would like to update or correct it, please use this form.

-If your concern has not resolved been within a reasonable period of time, it may be escalated to the Global Privacy Office at [email protected].
-If you wish to exercise any of these rights, please click here.
+If your concern has not resolved been within a reasonable period of time, it may be escalated to the Global Privacy Office by using this form.

 After investigating an escalated concern, the Global Privacy Office will respond to you in writing within a reasonable time setting out its conclusions together with details of any remedial action that it proposes to take.